 With a population of about 198 million people, Nigeria is the most populous country on the African continent.
 The population is growing at an annual rate of 2.6%, while the urban growth rate is 4.3%: today 1 of every 2 Nigerians live in an urban area.
-Nigeria faces several socio-economic problems – poverty, hunger, unemployment and the burden of disease – all of which have taken a significant toll on national productivity.
+Nigeria faces several socio-economic problems – poverty, hunger, unemployment, and the burden of disease – all of which have taken a significant toll on national productivity.

 Malnutrition represents a serious issue in Nigeria.
-The statistics for children under five show that 19.9% children are underweight, 32.0% are stunted, and only 58.2% of children are appropriately breastfed.
+The statistics for children under five show that 19.9% of children are underweight, 32.0% are stunted, and only 58.2% of children are appropriately breastfed.

 The Global Alliance for Improved Nutrition (GAIN) is a Swiss-based foundation launched at the United Nations in 2002 to tackle the human suffering caused by malnutrition.
 Due to COVID-19, conflict in Ukraine, and climate change, malnutrition and hunger have worsened significantly since 2019, reversing a decade of progress.
 There is growing recognition that our food systems need to change if we are to reverse these trends.
 Nigeria is one of the countries impacted by malnutrition.

 GAIN’s Strategy aims to transform food systems to make healthier diets from sustainable food systems accessible to all people and especially those who are most vulnerable to shocks.
 By 2027, we aim to improve the access of 1.5 billion people to nutritionally enhanced staple foods, improve the access of 25 million people to healthier diets, and support positive food system change in 10 countries.
 This is bold and complex, and the only way to achieve this is to work together with partners including governments, businesses, and civil society at the country and global level.